maxgio92/notes/content/notes/wfind-retry.md

 type Options struct {
 	...

-	// ClientTransport represents the Transport used for the HTTP client.
-	ClientTransport http.RoundTripper

 	// MaxBodySize is the limit in bytes of each of the retrieved response body.
 	MaxBodySize int